 Shortly after Gabriela Ionita resigned in 1986, Beth Fritz-Logrea and Jean Logrea, both principal dancers with the Graz Opernhaus Ballet, agreed to take over as artistic directors.
 WBC has grown tremendously under the direction of Jean Logrea and Beth Fritz-Logrea in size, professionalism, repertoire, venues and reputation in Westchester County- and beyond.
 The Logreas have infused the Company with energy and excitement.
 Thanks to their exacting standards and the dedication of its dancers, WBC productions have been compared favorably to those of the finest professional companies.

 The Company is perhaps best known for its production of The Nutcracker, which is performed annually at the Westchester County Center.
 This production includes a cast of over 125 dancers and guest artists, with exquisite choreography, many special effects, and lavish costumes and scenery.
 It has become a seasonal family favorite for over 7,000 attendees annually.
-Among the many other ballets in the Company’s repertoire are Peter and the Wolf, La Boutique Fantasque, Graduation Ball, Les Patineurs, Pas de Quatre, and Les Sylphides, as well as a number of original works.
+Among the many other ballets in the Company’s repertoire are Peter and the Wolf, La Boutique Fantasque, Graduation Ball, Les Patineurs, Pas de Quatre, and Les Sylphides, as well as excerpts from Coppélia, A Midsummer Night’s Dream, La Bayadère, La Sylphide, The Sleeping Beauty and Swan Lake.
 Our dancers’ dedication, discipline, and artistic expression are acclaimed by audiences of all ages.